AlexMost/url_for_for_spine/README.md

 1. Put url_for_extender.coffee file to your lib folder in spine app.
 2. Import it somewhere (require('lib/url_for_extender')
 3. Add some actions to controller by calling add_actions in controllers constructor.
-You don't have need to cate about routing - all this is done behind the scene by actions.
+You don't have to need to care about routing - all this is done behind the scene by actions.

 ```CoffeeScript